Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 46. Endorsed Tibetan-owned accommodations in Shigatse

-help the neighborhood economic system with the aid of staying in Tibetan-owned accommodations.
-Ask your agent to place you in Tibetan-owned lodging each time feasible. here are some Tibet-owned in Shigatse, Gyantse and Shelkar:
+Help the Local economic system with the aid of staying in Tibetan-owned accommodations.
+Ask your agent to place you in Tibetan-owned lodging each time feasible.
+Here are some Tibet-owned in Shigatse, Gyantse, and Shelkar:

-- Tibet Yeti Hotel ( Three star in Gyantse)
+- Tibet Yeti Hotel ( Three stars in Gyantse)

 - Shambhala Gyantse

 - Tent hostel at the Everest Base camp

 47. Everest Base Camp not so amenable for human beings

 The acute altitude of the “tent city” on the Everest Base Camp makes for merely tough night time for travelers.
 You’re not going to sleep correctly and indeed positioned your self-susceptible to some of the worse forms of altitude illness.
 The restrooms also are some of the nastiest anywhere in Tibet.
 Do not forget going to EBC only for an afternoon go to and descending to stay someplace else.